Carl Melvin Burrows, 66, of Meadville, passed away unexpectedly Saturday, May 9th, 2020 at UPMC Hamot.

 Memorials Tributes may be made to Disabled American Veterans or St. Jude Children’s Research Hospital.

-in memory of Carl M. Burrows, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Carl M. Burrows, please visit our floral store.